Molaison/MantaID/readme.md

 curl -X GET "http://164.92.98.237/MantaIDapi/ID_search?ID={ID of interest}&quick={mode}" -H "accept: */*"
 ```

 You can also perform it in R with `GET` method.
-The result can retrieved as a dataframe by running the script below in R.
+The result can retrieved as a dataframe, containing matched databases, by running the script below in R.

 ```R
 install.packages("httr","jsonlite")